Back to the Start (song)

-"Back to the Start" is a track on Lily Allen's second studio album, It's Not Me, It's You.
+"Back to the Start" is a song by British singer-songwriter Lily Allen, from her second studio album, It's Not Me, It's You.
 It was released as a promotional single from the album, and also as a 7" vinyl record with one of Allen's previously released songs as a B-side, "Kabul Shit".

-"Back to the Start" was played in nightly radio countdowns in Australia and peaked at #21 on the Australian Airplay Chart.
+"Back to the Start" was played in nightly radio countdowns in Australia and peaked at No. 21 on the Australian Airplay Chart.
 There is no music video for the song.

 Record Store Day

 Lily Allen was one of twelve acts on the Parlophone label to have an exclusive record released for UK Record Store Day 2010.
 The song chosen was "Back to the Start", with previous B-side "Kabul Shit" featuring again as the B-side to the single.
 It was released on a 7" vinyl-only format, limited to 1,000 copies and was only available from selected independent music stores across the UK on 17 April 2010.
 The song could also be cherry-picked from the regular album download.